flyingoverclouds/ResilientVoiceToText/README.md

 We design a different architecture ni order to make the application more resilient,  highly increasing the felt stability and usage efficiency.

+## Update
+- 6/dec/2017 : support of CustomSpeech (aka CRIS) deployment in the BigAudio sample